KentCarmine/quickbits/README.md

 ## To run:
 - You will need either a PeerJS API key or your own peer server.
-- If you elect to deploy a PeerServer to Heroku, it helps to inlude the PeerServer Module.
+- If you elect to deploy a PeerServer to Heroku, it helps to include the PeerServer node module.
 You will also want your Procfile to look something like this:

 ```
 web: node_modules/.bin/peerjs --port $PORT